lsinfo3/tsn-distributed-reservation/README.md

 It has been implemented and applied later in the paper:

-*_Distributed Implementation of Deterministic Networking in Existing Non-TSN Ethernet Switches_, Workshop on Time-sensitive and Deterministic Networking of the ICC 2021*.
+**_Distributed Implementation of Deterministic Networking in Existing Non-TSN Ethernet Switches_, Workshop on Time-sensitive and Deterministic Networking of the ICC, 2021**.

 When referring to this work, please cite this paper.